PRX/Porter/src/lambdas/detect-tone/README.md

 lavfi.astats.Overall.Max_level=0.059991
 ```

 Note that there are lines that indicate a frame, time, etc, and the following lines are the statistical metadata associated with that frame.
-The filtergraph included on the `Overall.Max_level` value in the file.
+The filtergraph includes only the `Overall.Max_level` values in the file.

 This Lambda function reads through these lines, and constructs ranges of time where a given tone appears to be present in the audio, based on these overall max sample level values.